Patient information during COVID-19

 Phones and wifi

 Mobile phones are permitted but we requset you switch them to silent mode.
 We have free Wi-Fi throughout and each room has it's own landline.

 We can arrange this service if needed.

 They offer a range of individual and group activities, based on each person’s likes and dislikes.

 Your community care co-ordinator carries out an assessment of your needs before you come to Sandybrook.
 This assessment contains information about the care you’ll need.
 The completed report is sent to Customer and Local Services, who charge for the care provided to you.

 Find out more about the

 long term care scheme.

-We have an admin clerk who is available to answer telephone calls from 8am to 4pm, from Monday to Friday.
-They pass your call on to the person best able to answer your questions.
+We have an admin clerk who is available to answer telephone calls from 8am to 4pm Monday to Thursday, and 8am to 3.30pm on Friday.
+They will pass your call on to the person best able to answer your questions.

 We answer telephone calls as quickly as possible and appreciate if you could avoid times when the home may be busy.
 Suggested telephone times on Saturday and Sunday are from 11am to 12pm, and 3pm to 4pm.